 Indeed, this activity was embedded in the context of Baronello’s artistic research, for instance that of documenting and collecting information on the phenomenon of irregular immigration with makeshift boats in the southern coasts of Sicily.
 A dramatic juxtaposition that also reveals a quite unexpected character of modernity in the Mediterranean.

-Federico Baronello has exhibited works at: the Bucerius Kunst Forum, Hamburg; the Städtische Galerie im Lenbachhaus, München; the NGBK and the Zentrum für Kunst und Urbanistik in Berlin; Miart fair, Milano; AuditoriumArte in Rome; Fondazione Morra in Naples; Fondazione Radicepura, Giarre; Fondazione Brodbeck in Catania; Riso Sicilian Museum of Contemporary Art in Palermo; the Private Museum in Singapore; the Yokohama Triennale and the Kitakyushu Biennial.
+Federico Baronello had exhibitions at: Žilinskas gallery, Kaunas; the Bucerius Kunst Forum, Hamburg; the Städtische Galerie im Lenbachhaus, München; the NGBK and the Zentrum für Kunst und Urbanistik in Berlin; Artissima art fair, Turin; Miart fair, Milan; AuditoriumArte in Rome; Fondazione Morra in Naples; Fondazione Radicepura, Giarre; Fondazione Brodbeck in Catania; Riso Sicilian Museum of Contemporary Art in Palermo; The Delaware Contemporary, Delaware; the Private Museum in Singapore; the Yokohama Triennale and the Kitakyushu Biennial.

 His works are part of public art collections at the Art Institute Kitakyushu, Japan; the Städtische Galerie im Lenbachhaus und Kunstbau, München; the Fondazione Brodbeck, Catania.